swag-lang/swag/README.md

 ![Swag logo](docs/swag_logo256.png)

 Swag is a programming language made for fun because, let's be honest, **C++** is now an **horrible and ugly beast** !
-This is my fourth compiler (the other ones were developped for AAA game engines), but that one is by far the most advanced.
+This is my fourth compiler (the other ones were developed for AAA game engines), but that one is by far the most advanced.

 It's a toy, but it's a toy which is now more advanced than expected.

 ### Swag is...
-* **Currently in developpment** (since 2019), and very very far to be mature.
-Bugs, inexpected changes, do not use it to send a rocket on the moon !
+* **Currently in development** (since 2019), and very very far to be mature.
+Bugs, unexpected changes, do not use it to send a rocket on the moon !
 * **Low level** (i'm a C++ guy for 20+ years so i had no choice).
 No garbage collection like in C#, Go or D, no automatic pointer management like in Swift, no weird ownership like in Rust (i don't like Rust).
 * **Statically typed** (what else), but lots of automatic type detection if you want to.
 * **Inspired** by a lot of things around there, like **Swift** for the syntax, **Jai** (by Jonathan Blow) for the great ideas, **Go** for it's simplicity, **C#** for .NET, and **Rust** mostly for the things to avoid (i don't like Rust).